16 hardest songs to sing | Classical Music

 Near the end of the first Act of Britten's tense, gripping opera Peter Grimes, the opera's titular anti-hero enters the village pub with this song.
 And quite a demanding number it is, too, partly as it sits in a potentially awkward range for many tenors.

 The notes are in an area where tenors will have to transition from lower, or 'chest' voice to higher, or 'head' voice.
-It can be hard to make that switch seamlessly.
+It can be hard to make that switch seamlessly, making this another strong candidate for any list of hardest songs to sing.

 'Largo al Factotum' (baritone, from Rossini, The Barber of Seville)